kirenz/tfx/README.md

 conda update --all
 ```

-- In your terminal: `cd` into a folder you want to install all demos.
+- 3. In your terminal: `cd` into a folder you want to install all demos.

 ```bash
 cd your-path
 ```

-- Clone the repository containing all demos
+- 4. Clone the repository containing all demos

 ```bash
 git clone https://github.com/kirenz/tfx
 ```

-- cd into the tfx folder
+- 5. cd into the tfx folder

 ```bash
 cd tfx
 ```

-- Now we install all needed Python libraries from the `environment.yml` file to create a virtual environment named `tfx-env`.
+- 6. Now we install all needed Python libraries from the `environment.yml` file to create a virtual environment named `tfx-env`.
 This includes the latest version of Tensor Flow and Tensor Flow Extended:

 ```bash
 conda env create -f environment.yml
 ```

+> Note: if you have problems with executing `environment.yml` you can proceed as follows:
+>
+> - delete the code in `environment.yml`and replace it with the content in `environment_2.yml`
+> - repeat step 6

--  Activate the `tfx-env` environment:
+- 7. Activate the `tfx-env` environment:

 ```bash
 conda activate tfx-env
 ```

-- Check your version of TFX with `tfx_check.ipynb`.
+- 8. Check your version of TFX with `tfx_check.ipynb`.

-- Go to the folder `penguin_template` and use the starter code in `penguin_simple.ipynb` to build your TFX-pipeline.
+- 9. Go to the folder `penguin_template` and use the starter code in `penguin_simple.ipynb` to build your TFX-pipeline.

-- The folder `penguin_solution` includes a succesfull run of the `penguin_simple.ipynb` file.
+- 10. The folder `penguin_solution` includes a succesfull run of the `penguin_simple.ipynb` file.